cmakkaya/devops-cloud-resources/README.md

 ## Cheat Sheets

+## Note:
-## Note: in order to see cheatsheet documents, click on `the link` not picture.
+In order to see cheatsheet documents, click on [the link](cheatsheet-README.md) not picture.
 Pictures give a preview of the first page of cheatsheet.

 | [Cloud and DevOps Cheat Sheets](cheatsheet-README.md) |
 | --|